What you'll need to apply

 If you have criminal convictions

-If you’re 18 or over, the Home Office will check you have not committed serious or repeated crimes, and that you don’t pose a security threat.
+If you’re 18 or over, the Home Office will check you have not committed serious or repeated crimes, and that you do not pose a security threat.

 You may still get settled or pre-settled status even if you have other convictions.
-This will be judged on a case-by-case basis.
+This will be decided on a case-by-case basis.

 If you’ve been to prison, you usually need 5 years’ continuous residence from the day you were released to be considered for settled status.